 After you chat with your candidates in the messenger, you should always get them on the phone for an interview before signing a contract.
 Here are some tips on how to conduct a great phone interview to vet your candidates.

 Break the ice and put your interviewee at ease with open-ended questions about what they want to do in their career.
 If you dive right into their resume like most people do, you’ll get programmed answers that tell you what they think you want to hear.

 3. Best at / Don’t like

 Ask them what they think they’re best at, professionally speaking, and what type of work they enjoy doing.
 Then ask the candidate what type of work they don’t like doing.
 People enjoy work that they're good at, and tend to dislike things that they're not good at.

 4. Job history

-Students on Acadium are here for the experience, so they're not going to have much job history.
-You can ask students about the 1 or 2 jobs they might have had (if any) and what they learned at those jobs.
+Candidates on Acadium are here for the experience, so they're not going to have much job history.
+You can ask candidates about the 1 or 2 jobs they might have had (if any) and what they learned at those jobs.
 Ask if there were any conflicts and ask how they think they performed.

 5. Discuss your open position

 Now is the time to discuss what type of work you're looking for from your apprentice.
 Ideally you've written this down somewhere so you can read over it without forgetting any points, and then ask your candidate if this is something they would be interested in doing.

 Remember, your apprentice is working for free.
 What are you going to do for them?
 What can you teach them?
 When will you schedule a time to answer all their questions about work?
 Hint: a weekly half-hour phone call is a good place to start.